Espreccino/espreccino.github.io/_faq/1_index.md

 * How much load/traffic can PepperTalk servers handle?
 What about scaling issues?
 * What Device/Platforms are supported?
 * Can the same device be used for multiple logins?
-* What are topics?
-How do I use them?
 * Where are the images that are shared stored on server side?
 * Does PepperTalk have a REST API which servers can use to send chat messages on behalf of the user?